 Best 28277 North Carolina Public High Schools (2026)

-For the 2026 school year, there is 1 public high school serving 3,605 students in 28277, NC.
+For the 2026 school year, there are 2 public high schools serving 4,450 students in 28277, NC.

 The top-ranked public high school in 28277, NC is Ardrey Kell High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Public high school in zipcode 28277 have an average math proficiency score of 90% (versus the North Carolina public high school average of 58%), and reading proficiency score of 87% (versus the 58% statewide average).
+Public high schools in zipcode 28277 have an average math proficiency score of 90% (versus the North Carolina public high school average of 58%), and reading proficiency score of 87% (versus the 58% statewide average).
 High schools in 28277, NC have an average ranking of 10/10, which is in the top 1% of North Carolina public high schools.

 Public high school in zipcode 28277 have a Graduation Rate of 97%, which is more than the North Carolina average of 86%.